MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 Language Generation (LG) allows developers to extract embedded strings from their code and resource files and manage them through a LG runtime and file format.
 With LG, developers can create a more natural conversation experience by defining multiple variations on a phrase, executing simple expressions based on context, and referring to conversational memory.

-LG can be used to enhance the entire conversational experience.
-Using LG developers can:
+LG can be used developers to:

 - achieve a coherent personality, tone of voice for their bot
 - separate business logic from presentation